kinten108101/boki/README.md

 Boki is a Steam Workshop downloader client for the GNOME desktop.

+The logo is inspired by an artwork of Tony Zenitium, find it [here](https://zenitium.artstation.com/projects/3dm1XE) and [here](https://www.artstation.com/artwork/3dm1XE) (the latter link is dead).

 ## Development

 This project uses Flatpak, an app container technology.
 Your Linux distro should have this installed by default, otherwise you'll have to install it manually.